CSS Customization

 Once you've found the right variable, you can also apply the overrides inline via the CopilotKitCSSProperties helper:

-import { CopilotKitCSSProperties } from "@copilotkit/react-core/v2";
+import { CopilotKitCSSProperties } from "@copilotkit/react-ui";

 <div